semeano/RepRap-i3c/README.md

 ### Requirements
 You'll need [SketchUp](http://www.sketchup.com/).

+### CAD
 There are no CAD files.
-Feel free to fork and create them :)
+But feel free to do a pull request with them :)